kumbulanit/t-sql/tech company/untitled/Module 2 - Introduction to T-SQL Querying/Module2_Exercise_Answers.md

 ORDER BY YearsOfService DESC;
 ```

-**Explanation**: Uses CTE with ROW_NUMBER() window function to rank employees by hire date within each department, then filters for the most senior employee.
+**Explanation**: Uses CTE with ROW_NUMBER() window function to rank employees by hire date within each d.DepartmentName, then filters for the most senior employee.

 **Answer 1.1.4**: Employees Hired in Same Month
 ```sql